-Our Application Toolkit is designed to make applying to Falmouth as seamless as possible.
+Our Application Toolkit is designed to make applying to study an undergraduate degree at Falmouth as seamless as possible.

 These pages include a step-by-step guide of your university application journey and information to help you at every stage.

 We understand that the last two years have been a challenging time for students, so if you're concerned about your grades, applying to us or preparing for your interview, then please don't worry.
 We're here to help you and you'll find support throughout our Application Toolkit pages and plenty of ways to contact us if you need help.

 Applying to Falmouth University is simple.
 We've outlined each step of the process here so you know what to expect and when.

 Apply through UCAS

 Wherever you are in the world, whether you are in further education, planning on transferring from another institution or not currently studying, you can apply through UCAS.
 If you're unable to use UCAS, just get in touch.
 We're here to help.